Dr Christopher Marley known as Chris

 Posters Published in Peer Reviewed Journals:

 Marley CJ, Sinnot A, Hodson D, Brugniaux JV, New KJ, Fall L, Hall J, Lewis MJ and Bailey DM.
 Clinical interpretation of neurocognitive function following carotid endarterectomy; the dilemma of habituation.
-European Stroke Conference, London, 2013.
+Cerebrovascular Diseases, 35(3), 2013.

 Posters Published in Proceedings:

 Marley CJ, Tsukamoto H, Davis D, Brugniaux JV, Smirl J and Bailey DM.
 Post-prandial hyperlipidaemia impairs dynamic cerebral autoregulation.
 Physiological Society, Aberdeen, 2019.

 Marley CJ, Fall L, Calverley T, Stacey B, Owens T and Bailey DM.
 Effect of post-prandial hyperlipidaemia on cerebrovascular function: gender difference?
 Physiological Society, London 2018.

 Marley CJ, Davies A, Hodson D, Brugniaux JV, Liddle L and Bailey DM.
 L-arginine supplementation does not impact cerebrovascular function in young adults.
 Physiological Society, Dublin, 2016.